vuepress-theme-hope/vuepress-theme-hope/docs/feed2/src/guide.md

 - Convert the date of creating the feed to ISOString and write it into `channel.pubDate`
 - The update period of the content set in `channel.ttl` (unit: minutes)
 - Set copyright information via `channel.copyright`
-- Set the channel author via `channel.author`, or set `themeConfig.author` to the author name.
+- Set the channel author via `channel.author`.

 ::: tip Default channel settings